RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-25-how-gitignore-works.markdown

 Either there was a bug in Git, or my understanding of `.gitignore` was incomplete.
 It was time for me to dig in and learn more about `.gitignore`.
 <!--more-->
-###What I Did Not Know
+###What I Learned About .gitignore
 The root cause of my problem: Once Git has begun tracking a file or directory, adding it to `.gitignore` changes nothing.
-Git will continue to track the file unless we explicitly tell Git to stop tracking it.
+Git will continue to track the file unless we explicitly tell Git to stop tracking the file.

 ```bash
 $ git rm --cached [filename]